GCDigitalFellows/GCDRI_databases/dboutline.md

 	WHERE id = '3';
 	```

 5. Each of the queries up to now is just returning data from one table in the database.
-This query combines our "students" and "programs" tables using a `JOIN` clause:
+This final query combines our "students" and "programs" tables using the `INNER JOIN` and `ON` clause:
 	```
 	--SHOW ALL THE RECORDS FOR STUDENT WITH THE INFORMATION ABOUT THEIR --RESPECTIVE PROGRAMS